caseconsulting/expense-app-api/README.md

 ## Testing Lambda Functions Locally Without Docker

-In the main directory there should be a **testLocalScript.js** file.
-This file contains a script that helps test Lambda functions locally.

 You can see all the current lambda function tests by running command:

 ```